 Hi!
 I’m an Assistant Professor at the Technical University of Denmark (DTU) in the Machine Learning for Mobility (MLSM) group.
 My main research focus lies on the development and application of machine learning for innovative decision support systems as well as the modeling of physical and social complex systems.

-Currently, I am working on machine learning for econometrics, urban planning, and materials science, with particular focus on deep learning and generative modeling.
+Currently, I am working on machine learning for business analytics, urban planning, and materials science, with a particular focus on deep learning and generative modeling.